xMansour/TafQeet/README.md

 ## About The Project<a id='about'></a>

-**TafQeet** is an Electron windows app to convert numbers into it's corresponding arabic words.
+**TafQeet** is an Electron windows app to convert numbers into it's corresponding arabic words based on <a href="https://github.com/ASammour/TafqeetJs">ASammour's TafqeetJs</a> libarary.

 ## Built With<a id='built-with'>